Poushec/Poushec.UpdateCatalogParser/README.md

 ## Limitations

-What this library does - is basicly parses HTML pages from catalog.update.microsoft.com, so it's derives it's limitations directry from it.

-* It cannot return more than 1000 search results at once.
+What this library does - is parse HTML pages from catalog.update.microsoft.com, so it's derives it's limitations directly from it.
+For example, it cannot return more than 1000 search results from a single query.
-* It's speed depends on how fast your connection with catalog is.
-On my testing environment (1Gb/s internet connection) SendSearchQuery method running about 40 seconds.